 After a chance meeting in Milwaukee with Hermann Kessler (1904–1993), art director for Field & Stream magazine, Shaw married Kessler and moved to New York City in 1953.
-The move east was fulfilling for Shaw as she became very much a part of the angling crowd in New York.
-Many of her earlier clients made the move with Shaw, and she soon acquired new clients through exposure in the city, especially through the Anglers’ Club of New York.
+The move east was fulfilling for Shaw as she became a part of the angling crowd in New York very much.
+Many of her earlier clients made their move with Shaw, and she soon acquired new clients through exposure in the city, primarily through the Anglers’ Club of New York.

 Helen Shaw passed away in Red Rock, New York, where she had lived since 1979.
-At the time of Hermann Kessler’s death in 1993, the couple was working on a third collaborative book about fly tying.
+At the time of Hermann Kessler’s death in 1993, the couple worked on a third collaborative book about fly tying.
 Sadly, that book was never published.